-Figure 15.6 Sources of Government Revenue, 2007
+Figure 15.5 Sources of Government Revenue

 The chart shows sources of revenue for federal, state, and local governments in the United States.
 The data omit revenues from government-owned utilities and liquor stores.
 All figures are in billions of dollars.
+Data are for 2007.

-Source: U.S. Bureau of the Census, Statistical Abstract of US, 2008 (online) Tables 422 and 461.
+Source: U.S. Bureau of the Census, Statistical Abstract of US, 2011 (online) Tables 434 and 473.

 It is hard to imagine anything that has not been taxed at one time or another.
 Windows, closets, buttons, junk food, salt, death-all have been singled out for special taxes.
 In general, taxes fall into one of four primary categories.
-Income taxes are imposed on the income earned by a person or firm; property taxes are imposed on assets; sales taxes are imposed on the value of goods sold; and excise taxes are imposed on specific goods or services.
-Figure 15.6 "Sources of Government Revenue, 2007" shows the major types of taxes financing all levels of government in the United States.
+Income taxes20 are imposed on the income earned by a person or firm; property taxes21 are imposed on assets; sales taxes22 are imposed on the value of goods sold; and excise taxes23 are imposed on specific goods or services.
+Figure 15.5 "Sources of Government Revenue" shows the major types of taxes financing all levels of government in the United States.

-- 21. Taxes imposed on the income earned by a person or firm. - 22.
-Taxes imposed on assets. - 23.
-Taxes imposed on the value of goods sold. - 24.
+- 20. Taxes imposed on the income earned by a person or firm. - 21.
+Taxes imposed on assets. - 22.
+Taxes imposed on the value of goods sold. - 23.
 Taxes imposed on specific goods or services.